vishalbelsare/memori/docs/examples/basic-usage.md

 # Basic Example with Conscious Ingestion

-Simple demonstration of Memoriai v1.1's enhanced conscious ingestion system.
+Simple demonstration of Memori v1.1's enhanced conscious ingestion system.

 ## Overview

 This example shows how to:
-- Initialize Memoriai with conscious ingestion
+- Initialize Memori with conscious ingestion
 - Enable AI-powered background analysis
 - See intelligent context injection in action
 - Understand memory promotion and essential information extraction